Jeunese/jeunese.github.io/docs/ux-writing.md

 - For additional context or necessary information that's too long to put on the screen.
 - To walk users through a process that has multiple steps.

 Tooltips used in touchscreen devices are called popup tips, following the same guidelines as tooltips, except that they require a specific initiation/termination method.

+#### When to use tooltips

+Tooltips are offered when additional content might help the user make more informed decisions based on specific, contextual information.
+They typically provide a short description of the element or functionality that users might want or need to know more about.

+Tooltips disappear, and so they shouldn't be used for directly-actionable or essential information required to perform a task.

+Tooltips are useful with:

+-  Unlabelled controls and command buttons with graphic labels.
+-  Labelled controls and UI elements that benefit from supplemental information that doesn't fit as on-screen text.
+-  As a form of progressive disclosure with help (?) and info (i) icons, eliminating the need for descriptive on-screen text if not essential to the primary task.

+For more information on progressive disclosure, see [Progressive disclosure philosophy](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy).

 #### Guidelines for using tooltips